pygfx/pygfx/docs/transparency.rst

 to *some* of the transparent objects, e.g. the ones with the more complex geometry, and use "blend" for the rest.

-And finally, you can use mode "weighted_blend" to produce a result where the pixel values of all transparent objects are combined in a way that's independent of their order or depth.
+Similarly, the mode "weighted_blend" produces the same result indepent of object order.
+The pixel values of all transparent objects are combined in a way that's independent of their order or depth.
 This produces "clear" images, although not really correct, and intersections of transparent objects are not visible.

+You can also consider making some objects "solid" (or "dither") instead of transparent to avoid transparency problems.

-A special note for objects that have both opaque and semi-transparent regions: the "auto" mode may render these correctly, assuming objects can be sorted without intersections.
+If you deal with objects that have both opaque and semi-transparent regions: the "auto" mode may render these correctly, assuming objects can be sorted without intersections.
-Otherwise mode "dither" can handle this case perfectly.
-Though note that using 'dither' to handle the semi-transparent anti-aliased pixels at the edge of an object is a bad idea.
+Otherwise mode "dither" can handle these cases perfectly.

 Alpha modes